 Non-ToxicDifficulty

 Moderate8.
-Madagascar Dragon Tree (Dracaena marginata)
+Madagascar Dragon Indoor Tree (Dracaena marginata)

 Source: the_sunroom_plants on Instagram